Sabres hand Red Wings seventh straight loss

 Sam Reinhart had a goal and an assist and Linus Ullmark made 41 saves as the visiting Buffalo Sabres silenced the punchless Detroit Red Wings 2-0 on Friday.
 Reinhart notched his fifth goal of the season.
 Jake McCabe also scored for Buffalo, which bounced back from a 6-2 loss to the New York Rangers on Thursday.
 Jack Eichel assisted on both goals.

 Detroit, which has scored nine goals during the slide, held a 12-6 advantage in shots on goal in the first period.
 Wings forward Valtteri Filppula had the best scoring chance when he got behind the Sabres' defense but he shot the puck into Ullmark's right shoulder.
-Buffalo outshot the Wings 14-8 in the second period and scored the only goal.
+Buffalo outshot the Wings 14-8 in the second period and scored the only goal of the frame.

 Detroit's Jacob de la Rose had a quality scoring chance midway through the period but shot the puck above the crossbar.
 Buffalo broke through at the 11:40 mark.
 McCabe scored his first goal of the season when he flicked a shot from the left point that deflected off Howard's right pad and into the net.
 Howard was screened by two big bodies in front of him.